On level line fluctuations of SOS surfaces above a wall: Proof of Theorem 1.2 via random walk coupling

 Fix a direction $\vec{u} \in \bbS^{d-1}$, and let $t_N^-(\vec{u}):= (N, y_N) \in \Z^2$ denote the lattice point whose $x$-coordinate is equal to $N$ and is on or below the line $\mathrm{span}(\vec{u})$.
 Let $\ostar:= (1/2, 1/2)$ be the origin of the dual lattice $(\Z^2)^*$, and define $\x_N(\vec{u}):= t_N^-(\vec{u})+(-1/2,1/2) \in (\Z^2)^*$.
 Then we have the formula

-where $\cI_{N,M}$ denotes the strip $[0,N] \times [-M,M]$. \cite[Theorem~4.16]{DKS92} implies that the surface tension $\tau_{\beta}$ is equal to the surface tension of the model in $\cI_{N,M}$ with the same (free) weights $q(\gamma)$, that is:\footnote{It is well-known that this result of \cite{DKS92} contains a mistake, corrected in the appendix of \cite{IST15}.
-However, the mistake has to do with a part of the result that is irrelevant to us, namely, a part that claims an unchanged surface tension even after modification of the decoration functions $\Phi(\cC;\Gamma)$.
+where $\cI_{N,M}$ denotes the strip $[0,N] \times [-M,M]$. \cite[Theorem~4.16]{DKS92} implies that the surface tension $\tau_{\beta}$ is equal to the surface tension of the model in $\cI_{N,M}$ with the same (free) weights $q(\gamma)$, that is:\footnote{ The proof of that result in the book \cite{DKS92} contains an error, corrected in the appendix to \cite{IST15}.
+The mistake had to do with a part of the result that is irrelevant to us, namely, a part that claims an unchanged surface tension even after modification of the decoration functions $\Phi(\cC;\Gamma)$.
 In our application of \cite[Theorem~4.16]{DKS92}, we are not making any modifications to the decoration functions.}

 Thus, the proof will be finished if we can compare to exponential order the partition function with modified weights $\Gb_{\cI_{N,M}}(\x_N(\vec{u}))$ and the partition function with free weights $\Gb(\x_N(\vec{u})\given \gamma \subset \cI_{N,M})$.
 The proof of this comparison is extremely similar to the proof of \cref{eqn:partition-fn-comparison} above, though much simpler, and so it is omitted for brevity's sake.\footnote{ A crucial input for the proof of \cref{eqn:partition-fn-comparison} was \cref{prop:many-cone-points}, which we proved using \cref{lem:ist-length-cpts}, cited from the paper of \cite{IST15}.
 Note \cite{IST15} was written for Ising polymers, so in particular, \cref{p:P4} of the surface tension is always assumed in that paper.
 However, we use \cref{prop:surface-tension-equiv} in order to prove \cref{p:P4} of $\tau_\beta$, so this might appear to be circular reasoning.
 However, \cref{lem:ist-length-cpts} is proved in \cite{IST15} (Eq.~(4.5) there) without assuming \cref{p:P4}, so there is no issue in using it.
 No other results from \cite{IST15} are needed for the proof of \cref{prop:surface-tension-equiv}.}